 In small quantities, high-quality wine brandy (Aguardente) is produced with the leftover grape pomace.

-Time of harvest (vintage) decision is taken just days ahead of its start
+The time of harvest (vintage) decision is taken just days ahead of its start

 Grapes maturity condition is evaluated against a set of regulated quality parameters (determined primarily by the ripeness of the grape as measured by sugar, acid and tannin levels) that ensure the production of high quality wine.
 The abovementioned parameters differ according to several terroir factors (berry size, grape yield.